codepath/android_guides/Sharing-Content-with-Intents.md

 bmpUri = FileProvider.getUriForFile(MyActivity.this, "com.codepath.fileprovider", file);
 ```

 Note that there are other XML tags you can use in the `fileprovider.xml`, which map to the File directory specified.
-In the example above, we use `Context.getExternalFilesDir(Environment.DIRECTORY_PICTURES)`, which mapped to the `<external-files-dir>` XML tag in the declaration.
+In the example above, we use `Context.getExternalFilesDir(Environment.DIRECTORY_PICTURES)`, which mapped to the `<external-files-dir>` XML tag in the declaration with the `Pictures` path specified.
 Here are other options you can use too:

 | XML tag                   | Corresponding storage call                |
 |---------------------------|-------------------------------------------|